 However, if you believe that nothing works better than the real thing, here are some easy beauty recipes to try at home.
-And thankfully, all you need are 2-3 strands… a 3-gram tin will normally run to around $20 and shall last you for a year.
+And thankfully, all you need are 2-3 threads… a 2-gram tin will normally run to around $14 and shall last you for a year.

 - Boil freshly grated coconut with a pinch of saffron and a little turmeric powder.
 The resulting oil makes an excellent hydrator when rubbed into the body.

-- To make a potent beauty scrub that removes all traces of grime and dead cells without irritating your skin, dissolve a couple of saffron strands in warm water and mix it into almond paste (made by rubbing 3 almonds on a marble slab or other stone with a little plain water).
+- To make a potent beauty scrub that removes all traces of grime and dead cells without irritating your skin, dissolve a couple of saffron threads in warm water and mix it into almond paste (made by rubbing 3 almonds on a marble slab or other stone with a little plain water).
 Apply this ubtan (natural face pack) to your face and let it dry.
 Then wet hands with water and rub your face in small circles till all the paste comes off.

 - Suffering from acne?
 Take a teaspoon of turmeric powder, two threads of saffron and a teaspoon of milk (fresh, unboiled milk works best).
 Mix everything into a paste and apply on the blemishes.
 Wash off after an hour.
 Doing this daily will heal the pimples sans any marks.